Become a Registered Nurse (RN) – Education, Licensure & Salary

 Becoming a registered nurse (RN) is compelling for many people because of the relatively low barrier to entry into this growing and lucrative career.
 After graduating from high school or earning a GED, aspiring RNs need to complete a nursing degree.
 This can be in the form of a two-year associate of science in nursing (ADN) or a four-year bachelor of science in nursing (BSN).
 Both degrees prepare graduates to sit for the National Council Licensure Examination Registered Nurse (NCLEX-RN) exam to become licensed as registered nurses.

 With a degree, a passing exam score, and a registered nurse license from their state’s nursing board, nurses are ready for entry-level work in this field.
 Increasingly, facilities offer residencies or on-the-job training to help nurses gain the skills they need to work in a specialization or with a particular population, such as oncology, pediatrics, surgery, or hospice.
-RNs can obtain voluntary certification in a wide variety of fields to further demonstrate their competency in a given area.
+RNs can obtain voluntary certification in various fields to further demonstrate their competency in a given area.

-Currently, over three million nurses are working across the country.
-According to the Bureau of Labor Statistics (BLS May 2021), RNs earn an average of $82,750 per year.
-This field is expected to grow 6 percent, with an anticipated 195,400 new jobs between 2021 and 2031 (BLS 2022).
+Over three million nurses are currently working across the country.
+According to the Bureau of Labor Statistics (BLS May 2023), RNs earn an average of $94,480 annually.
+This field is expected to grow 6 percent, with an anticipated 197,200 new jobs between 2023 and 2033 (BLS 2024).

 Becoming a registered nurse is a great way to enter the healthcare field and make a difference in people’s lives.
 The guide below provides everything you need to know about getting started, including education requirements, state licensure requirements, and salary prospects.